listcall/lica/README.md

 - adding your UserID to `sudoers`
 - etc.

-If you want to preserve your user settings, perform this configuration under a new userid.
+If you want to preserve your user settings, perform this VM configuration under a separate userid.

 Let's get started: